xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace-Linux.md

 _- Modify Launcher.sh with required development settings:
-  _- Open ~/MentorGraphics/BridgePoint/eclipse/Launcher.sh in a text editor _- Update the "set MGLS_LICENSE_FILE..." line to :
+  _- Open ~/MentorGraphics/BridgePoint/eclipse/Launcher.sh in a text editor _- (Skip for BridgePoint 4.2.0 and on) Update the "set MGLS_LICENSE_FILE..." line to :
       export MGLS_LICENSE_FILE=~/MentorGraphics/license.dat
       For VMs (or even locally at your discretion) add: export MGLS_LICENSE_FILE=1717@wv-lic-01.wv.mentorg.com;1717@wv-lic-02.wv.mentorg.com;1717@svr-azt-eng-01